- Visit sacred Mt. Kailash and Mapam Tso (Mansarovar)

 Humla Mt.
 Kailash Trekking offers you an alternative route to enter Tibet through Hilsa border between Nepal and Tibet.
 Hilsa border in the Far Western region of Nepal is a five days walk from Simikot, one of the remotest places in Nepal.
 You will need to fly from Kathmandu to Nepalgunj and then to Simikot.

-The trek from Simikot to Hilsa Once you reach the Hilsa border, Tibetan guides will meet you and take you on a four wheel drive towards Mt.
+The trek from Simikot to Hilsa Once you reach the Hilsa border, Tibetan guides will meet you and take you on a four-wheel drive towards Mt.
 Kailash and Mapam Tso.
 It will take two days from Hilsa on a jeep drive to reach Lake Mansarovar via Purang.
 From Purang it is a one day drive to Darchen (4560m), the start point for your circumambulation of Mt.
 Kailash.
 It will take another three days to completely circle the mountain.
-Afterwards drop down to Zutrul Phuk via Dolma La pass at 5600m.
+Afterward, drop down to Zutrul Phuk via Dolma La pass at 5600m.
 You will reenter Nepal via Purang and trek the Limi Valley back to Simikot to catch flights to Nepalgunj and later to Kathmandu.

 The best season for Humla Mt.
 Kailash Trekking is in Summer, from May till September.
 Adventure Thirdpole has years of experience in arranging permits and logistics required for this auspicious adventure.